 The present case concerns the teaching of biology in a high school in Little Rock.
 According to the testimony, until the events here in litigation, the official textbook furnished for the high school biology course did not have a section on the Darwinian Theory.
 Then, for the academic year 1965-1966, the school administration, on recommendation of the teachers of biology in the school system, adopted and prescribed a textbook which contained a chapter setting forth "the theory about the origin . . . of man from a lower form of animal."
 Susan Epperson, a young woman who graduated from Arkansas' school system and then obtained her master's degree in zoology at the University of Illinois, was employed by the Little Rock school system in the fall of 1964 to teach 10th grade biology at Central High School.
 At the start of the next academic year, 1965, she was confronted by the new textbook (which one surmises from the record was not unwelcome to her).
 She faced at least a literal dilemma because she was supposed to use the new textbook for classroom instruction and presumably to teach the statutorily condemned chapter; but to do so would be a criminal offense and subject her to dismissal.

-As Director of Community Intensive Training for Youth (CITY), a program for underprivileged youth operated by Central Alabama Community College (CACC), petitioner Edward Lane conducted an audit of the program’s expenses and discovered that Suzanne Schmitz, an Alabama State Representative on CITY’s payroll, had not been reporting for work.
+As Director of Community Intensive Training for Youth, a program for underprivileged youth operated by Central Alabama Community College (CACC), petitioner Edward Lane conducted an audit of the program’s expenses and discovered that Suzanne Schmitz had not been reporting for work.
 Lane eventually terminated Schmitz’ employment.
-Shortly thereafter, federal authorities indicted Schmitz on charges of mail fraud and theft concerning a program receiving federal funds.
-Lane testified, under subpoena, regarding the events that led to his terminating Schmitz.
+Shortly thereafter, federal authorities indicted Schmitz on charges of mail fraud and theft.
+Lane testified, under subpoena, regarding the events that led to his termination of Schmitz.
 Schmitz was convicted and sentenced to 30 months in prison.
-Meanwhile, CITY was experiencing significant budget shortfalls.
-Respondent Franks, then CACC’s president, terminated Lane along with 28 other employees in a claimed effort to address the financial difficulties.
-A few days later, however, Franks rescinded all but 2 of the 29 terminations—those of Lane and one other employee.
-Lane sued Franks in his individual and official capacities under 42 U. S. C. §1983, alleging that Franks had violated the First Amendment by firing him in retaliation for testifying against Schmitz.
+Later, respondent Franks, then CACC’s president, terminated Lane along with 28 other employees in a claimed effort to address the financial difficulties.
+A few days later, however, Franks rescinded all but 2 of the 29 terminations—those of Lane and one other.
+Lane sued Franks in his individual and official capacities, alleging that Franks had violated the 1st Amendment by firing him in retaliation for testifying against Schmitz.